 It’s also worth noting that, contrary to popular belief, an attorney cannot ask a client to take the stand if he knows that person plans to lie.
 So even if an attorney knows the client is guilty, he cannot help that person commit perjury on the stand.

 No. Just like a pediatrician wouldn’t be the right person to ask to perform anesthesia, lawyers specialize in certain fields and do not switch from one area to the other.
 A defense lawyer cannot and should not offer legal advice for any other area of the law.

 If you have been accused of any type of crime, I can help you and I will be happy to answer any questions you may have about your charges or the justice process itself not covered in this list of criminal defense FAQ.
-Please call my offices today to schedule a free initial consultation with a top lawyer in Vista.
+Please call my offices today to schedule a free initial consultation.
 I offer top-rated representation for reasonable rates, accept all major credit cards and have offices conveniently located across the street from the Vista courthouse and jail.